isaacwen/Digit-Classifier/README.md

 # Digit Classifier
-I created a CNN for classifying handwritten digits in TensorFlow.
-The model is trained on the MNIST data set and my final version achieves 99.73% accuracy.
+I created several iterations of a CNN for classifying handwritten digits in TensorFlow.
+The models are trained on the MNIST data set and my final version achieves 99.73% accuracy.

 The model and trained weights for each version are in the corresponding folders.
 To see the accuracies for each model, see the accuracy.ipynb file.